kamsonline/angular_test_app/README.md

 ### What is this application for?

-This application was initially generated from JHipster which I am planning to update it to follow some of the best practices which I have learnt and will be learning in the near future.
+This application was initially generated from JHipster which I am planning to update and rewrite the entire front end to follow some of the best practices which I have learnt and will be learning in the near future.
 The plan is to use this application as a practice application for me to upgrade to angular 2 and possibly get some feedback from others on the way.

 #### What is that I am trying to achieve?

  - AngularJS application stack suitable for large scale application and it is scalable
  - Modular and flat package structure as much as possible
- - Use of Webpack / JSPM
+ - Re write the front end using webpack, ES6
  - Achieve lazy loading
  - Finally upgrade to Angular 2